Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: Introduction

+\begin{itemize} \item We propose a comprehensive solution for utilizing Blockchain to collect and share user data to prevent the spread of Covid-19, which can ensure data security and avoid data being tampered with and stolen.

+\item We propose a hierarchical smart contract design to collect, process, and manage the user data, which has the executed program with global agreements for all users and dramatically enhances user data usage transparency, thereby avoiding data tamper and abuse.

+\item We design a weak randomized MAC method for Bluetooth to record users' direct contact and protect user identity.
+This method also avoids extra smartphone battery consumption and reduces data transmission congestion within the Blockchain network.

+\item We implement our system based on our current developed Covid-19 track system \cite{We-care} and conduct extensive experiments to demonstrate our design's feasibility and effectiveness. \end{itemize}

-\textbf{Roadmap:} This paper is organized as the following sections: Section II presents the system overview and system components.
-Section III formulize challenging problems for our system.
-Section IV describes the system design from the perspective of four layers.
-Section V shows how we simulate and evaluate system performance.
-The last two sections VI and VII present the related work in smart contract tracing and conclusion for this paper.
+\textbf{Roadmap:} This paper is organized into the following sections: Section \ref{System_Overview} presents the system overview and system components.
+Section \ref{Problem_Formulation} formulizes challenging problems for our system.
+Section \ref{System_Design} describes the system design from the perspective of four layers and shows how these designs solve challenges.
+Section \ref{Evaluation} shows how we simulate and evaluate system performance.
+Sections \ref{Related_Work} and \ref{Conclusion} present the related work in smart contract tracing and conclusion for this paper.
+The last section \ref{Limitation and Future_Work} explains limitations in current work and explore research topics in the future.